alyssagreen02/BIOL432-BehaviourHeritability/README.md

 ##Data

--Estimate.ID: unique ID for each estimate.
+*Estimate.ID: unique ID for each estimate.
--Study.ID: unique ID associated with the source paper.
+*Study.ID: unique ID associated with the source paper.
--Vert: vertebrate or invertebrate.
+*Vert: vertebrate or invertebrate.
--Thermy: endo- or ectotherm.
+*Thermy: endo- or ectotherm.
--Phylum, Class, Order, Family, Genus, species.epithet: Phylogenetic information for the species associated with the estimate.
+*Phylum, Class, Order, Family, Genus, species.epithet: Phylogenetic information for the species associated with the estimate.
--phylo: species name as it occurs in the phylogenetic tree.
+*phylo: species name as it occurs in the phylogenetic tree.
--D.W.: domesticated or wild species.
+*D.W.: domesticated or wild species.
--L.F.: estimate was made in lab or field conditions.
+*L.F.: estimate was made in lab or field conditions.
--Behavior: behavioral category corresponding to estimate.
+*Behavior: behavioral category corresponding to estimate.
--N: sample size at the highest hierarchical level.
+*N: sample size at the highest hierarchical level.
--N.C.: alternative sample size to address whether inflated precision biased results.
+*N.C.: alternative sample size to address whether inflated precision biased results.
--Heritability: h2 estimate.
+*Heritability: h2 estimate.
--Zr: transformed estimate.
+*Zr: transformed estimate.
 Transformed using Fisher's z-transformation by the original authors.

 ##Analyses